Introduction

 1. Human Dignity is Inviolable

 The Church teaches that every person possesses inherent dignity as made in the image and likeness of God.
 AI must serve and enhance human dignity, never diminish it.
+Magnifica Humanitas grounds this in the Augustinian frame at paragraph 130: the choice between Babel and Jerusalem “begins within each one of us.”
 This means:

 2. The Common Good Over Private Profit

-Following the tradition of *Rerum Novarum*, Pope Leo XIV warns against allowing AI to concentrate power and wealth.
+Following the tradition of Rerum Novarum, Pope Leo XIV warns against allowing AI to concentrate wealth and power.
 The benefits of AI must be distributed justly across society.
+Magnifica Humanitas sharpens this in paragraph 110 with the call to disarm AI: to free technology from monopolistic control and restore it to the plurality of human cultures.

 3. Workers' Rights in the AI Age